 The University's library collections are housed in the Vaughan Memorial Library which provides a central focus for research and study services on campus.
-The library contains over 800,000 volumes, 4000 paper journals, government documents, microforms, DVDs, audio tapes, 70,000 e-journals, and 300,000 e-books.
-Students can access the collections and services through their laptops from anywhere on campus, any time of day, and wireless is available throughout the library.
-There are group study rooms and the library is open seven days a week during the academic year.
+The library contains over 800,000 physical items, including books, government documents, microforms, DVDs, albums, audio tapes, 160,000 open access and subscription-based journals, and 500,000 electronic books.
+Students can access the collections 24/7 from anywhere, on or off-campus.
+There are group study rooms and the library is normally open seven days a week during the academic year.
 The library offers extensive training in research skills for all types of print and electronic information, including one-on-one research interviews by appointment and in-class instruction.
 Special Collections and the University Archives are housed in the Vaughan Memorial Library and they are an integral part of the university's resources.
 Numerous academic publications have resulted from research done by students and scholars using these collections.